futurice/spiceprogram/_includes/contracts.md

 Mikko and Olli were happy with this, so on to the next challenge.
 A big one!
 The Legal.

-Here's my mail approach:
+Here's what I sent:

-"Fixes and enhancements to any open source components used in the project, created as part of the project work, can be published by the developers under the component's license
+_Fixes and enhancements to any open source components used in the project, created as part of the project work, can be published by the developers under the component's license_

-The enhancements are functional, generally useful improvements.
-Functionality or information that could be considered a trade secret will be excluded.
+_The enhancements are functional, generally useful improvements.
+Functionality or information that could be considered a trade secret will be excluded._

-By publishing the fixes and enhancements we will ensure that these changes will become a part of any future releases of the component.
-This will make upgrades easier and reduce the cost of maintaining the solution.
+_By publishing the fixes and enhancements we will ensure that these changes will become a part of any future releases of the component.
+This will make upgrades easier and reduce the cost of maintaining the solution._

-The effort required to publish the change is considered normal project work and prioritized like any other tasks in the project.
+_The effort required to publish the change is considered normal project work and prioritized like any other tasks in the project._

-In addition to code, the work to be published may include documentation, tests, graphics or other deliverables required to make an acceptable open source contribution."
+_In addition to code, the work to be published may include documentation, tests, graphics or other deliverables required to make an acceptable open source contribution._

 Fifth draft
 -----------

-Here's hour Jorma countered:
+Here's how Jorma countered:

-"Where the Parties have agreed that open source components can be used in the project, all fixes and functional enhancements to any such open source components created as part of the project work can be published by Futurice and its the developers under the respective open source component's license.
+_Where the Parties have agreed that open source components can be used in the project, all fixes and functional enhancements to any such open source components created as part of the project work can be published by Futurice and its the developers under the respective open source component's license.
 In addition to code, the work to be published may include documentation, tests, graphics or other deliverables required to make an acceptable open source contribution.
-When publishing material Futurice and its developers will ensure that no functionality or information that is considered customer’s trade secret will be published.
+When publishing material Futurice and its developers will ensure that no functionality or information that is considered customer’s trade secret will be published._

-By publishing the fixes and enhancements Futurice will ensure that these changes may become a part of any future releases of the component.
+_By publishing the fixes and enhancements Futurice will ensure that these changes may become a part of any future releases of the component.
 This will make upgrades easier and reduce the cost of maintaining the solution.
-The effort required to publish the change is considered normal project work and prioritized like any other tasks in the project. "
+The effort required to publish the change is considered normal project work and prioritized like any other tasks in the project._

+I am happy with this and so are the others in our small task force.
+Yeah!

+The next step was to present this to a few select people heavily involved in customer work... account management... business proposals.
+I try to dance around and avoid saying sales, but that is precisely what I am talking about.